 Access to Otaki Forks: Trampers planning to use the Otaki Gorge Road are advised to consult the Kapiti Coast District Council road status page.
 This is also accessible as a quick link at the bottom of their homepage.

 «» Seventy metres before the pioneer monument (where parking is available) at Otaki Forks proper, and opposite the old Post Office site, an old track, somewhat bouldery, leads to an extensive beach and the sometimes deep ford across the Otaki River.
-NOTE: The river has in the past cut away the bottom of this track; there is now (December 2017) a 2 metre climb down a rock bank to the shingle beach.
+NOTE: The river has in the past cut away the bottom of this track: there is now a 2 metre climb down a rock bank to the shingle beach.

 «» Two hundred metres beyond the high point of the road between the forks and Boielle Flat, a track drops L to the Waiotauru River and across it to Otaki Forks – a convenience for those coming down the Waitatapia.
-The roadside end of this is quite obscured and but any believer should be able to find it.
+The roadside end of this is quite obscured but any believer should be able to find it.

 Otaki Gorge Road